jhmoreira/magento2-loyalty-coupons/README.md

 🇺🇸 **Description**

-Magento 2 module that automatically generates discout coupons for customers based on the number of completed orders.
+Magento 2 module that automatically generates discount coupons for customers based on the number of completed orders.

 🇺🇸 **Features**

-Automatic coupon generatino after completed orders Integration with Magento SalesRule
+Automatic coupon generation after completed orders Integration with Magento SalesRule
 Coupons stored in a custom database table
 Coupons displayed only for logged-in customers